X

 Heike Monogatari (The Tale of Heike) – Onryo Tales

 It depicts the comparison between the Minamoto family and the Heike family.
-It covers the Genpei Gassen which was said to be caused by the Onryo of Sutokuin (Emperor Sutoku).
+It covers the Genpei Gassen, which was said to have been caused by the Onryo of Sutokuin (Emperor Sutoku).

-Jien, the top Tendai Buddhist, who is an author of Gukansho, encouraged Yukinaga to write Heike Monogatari for the repose of the souls of Taira family.
-Jien believed that if anything bad happens, look for Onryo.
+Jien, the top Tendai Buddhist, an author of Gukansho, encouraged Yukinaga to write Heike Monogatari for the repose of the souls of the Taira family.
+Jien believed that if anything bad happened, look for Onryo.

 The Tale of the Heike (Penguin Classics)The fourteenth-century Tale of the Heike is Japan’s Iliad—a moving depiction of the late twelfth-century wars between the Heike and Genji clans.
 No work has had a greater impact on later Japanese literature, theater, music, film, and manga—indeed in the Japanese people’s sense of their own past.